dombrant/100-days-of-code/r1-log.md

 ### R1D57 (March 1st, 2018)
 I missed getting any coding done today.
 I'm gonna focus on finding of some time to work on my portfolio this weekend.

+### R1D58 (March 2nd, 2018)
+Another missed day.
+I'll be able to get some coding in this weekend.